AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Transmuter.md

 ## Makeshift Alchemy

 As a professional alchemist, you possess the ability to make improvised tools which emulate the effects of other alchemical items.
-Once per long rest, you may spend half an hour create [alchemical items](Alchemist.md) under the Bombs, Harmful Substances and Concoctions tabs which cost up to 16 sc * your transmuter level for free, using materials from your surroundings as ingredients.
+Once per long rest, you may spend half an hour create [alchemical items](Alchemist.md) under the Bombs, Harmful Substances and Concoctions sections which cost up to 16 sc * your transmuter level for free, using materials from your surroundings as ingredients.
 These items deteriorate once you take your next long rest, or 16 hours pass.

 ## Alchemical Affinity